- Explain how job characteristics theory can be used to enhance employee motivation

 Below are the core job characteristics:

 - Skill variety: Doing the same thing day in, day out gets tedious.
-The solution to design jobs with enough variety to stimulate ongoing interest, growth, and satisfaction.
+The solution is to design jobs with enough variety to stimulate ongoing interest, growth, and satisfaction.

 - Task identity: Being part of a team is motivating, but so, too, is having some ownership of a set of tasks or part of the process.
 Having a clear understanding of what one is responsible for, with some degree of control over it, is an important motivator.